-Some of the most notable examples of the Byzantine architecture includes the magnificent church of Hagia Sophia the Great Palace of Constantinople and the Walls of Constantinople among others.
+Some of the most notable examples of Byzantine architecture include the magnificent church of Hagia Sophia, the Great Palace of Constantinople, and the Walls of Constantinople among others.

 Byzantine architecture had a lot in common with the Roman style of construction.
 But the Byzantine style also introduced many aspects of its own.

 Domes, such as the ones built at the church of Hagia Sophia, were built with stylistic innovations allowing for their greater size.

 The most notable change in the design of church buildings in the Byzantine Empire was the construction of cross-plan churches which comprises a central area for mass and four arms extending on all four sides from this central portion.

 Domed roofs were popular architectural elements used in Byzantine buildings, especially in the churches built under the Byzantine Empire.

 To be able to erect vast domes over church buildings, the Byzantine architecture devised unique devices of their own.

 These included the use of a squinch which set up each corner of a plain square with an arch, letting it support the dome; or the use of a pendentive.

 Byzantine Emperors had a number of grand buildings constructed during the prime of the Empire in the early medieval era.